mikeymischief/mikeymischief.github.io/_posts/2021-03-27-spring-cube-draft.md

 [![Bant Soulherder](/images/decks/210327_Gerf_Bant_Soulherder.jpg "Bant Soulherder")]

-With 2 copies of Soulherder in his deck, Gerf looks to abuse Enter the Battlefield effects to generatea ton of value.
-He targets of Man-o'-War, Mulldrifter, Triskelion and Acidic Slime are more than enough umph once he gets his engine going.
-Another payoff is Ranar the Ever-Watchful every time he blink something, he'll produce a 1/1 Spirit token.
+With 2 copies of Soulherder in his deck, Gerf looks to abuse Enter the Battlefield effects to generate a ton of value.
+His targets: Man-o'-War, Mulldrifter, Triskelion and Acidic Slime are more than enough synergy once he gets his engine going.
+Another payoff is Ranar the Ever-Watchful every time he blinks something, he'll produce a 1/1 Spirit token.

-I know with a deck like this it's hard to get the mixure just right and it seemed that Gerf was tinkering with the best version of his deck throughout the day.
+I know with a deck like this it's hard to get the mixure just right and it seemed that Gerf was tinkering to find the best version of his deck throughout the day.
 I'm sure the final version of the deck played much better than in the morning.

 ----